-Longtime PGA TOUR veteran Scott Gump begins his eighth season as the assistant coach for the University of Notre Dame men’s golf program for the 2019-20 campaign, and third under head coach John Handrigan.
+Longtime PGA TOUR veteran Scott Gump will begin his ninth season as the assistant coach for the University of Notre Dame men’s golf program for the 2020-21 campaign, and fourth under head coach John Handrigan.

 The year prior (2017-18 season), Gump coached the Irish to its lowest team stroke average in over three decades, averaging 286.25 per tournament.
-The Irish placed six of the lowest rounds on the program’s all-time top-10 list, in addition too six of the lowest 54-hole tournament scores in the program’s top-10 list.
 Furthermore, Coach Gump helped improve the season stroke averages of five returners.
 The team finished 91-51-1 and recorded its best ever finish at the ACC Championships, carding a 19-under par.

-The 2016-17 Irish produced a then best 289.52 team stroke average while winning four team tournaments (Notre Dame Kickoff Challenge, Georgetown Intercollegiate, Yestingsmeier Match Play and the Battle at the Warren).
+The 2016-17 Irish produced a 289.52 team stroke average while winning four team tournaments (Notre Dame Kickoff Challenge, Georgetown Intercollegiate, Yestingsmeier Match Play and the Battle at the Warren).